As tax season approaches, many beginners (like yourself) may find themselves feeling overwhelmed by the complexities of filing taxes.

 Donating to charity is not only a good way to give back, but it also allows you to get some great tax deduction benefits on your return.
 Especially, if you plan on using the itemized deduction method.

 First, you’ll want to understand how you are filing.
-From there, ensure you are withholding just enough of your hard-earned money.
+From there, make sure you are withholding just enough of your hard-earned money.

 Lastly, ensure you are taking advantage of the deductions available to you because if not, you are leaving ‘free’ money on the table.